budisangster/PHP-News-Portal/README.md

 ## Contact

-If you have any questions, feel free to reach out to [Your Name] at [your.email@example.com].
+If you have any questions, feel free to reach out to me at bit.ly/faizmuh